108.10 Safeguarding Information: The FVI and Other Safety Measures

 Enrollment in the ACP may affect individuals who are applying for:

 Although state or local government entities may not require individuals who are enrolled in the ACP to provide an address other than the Harrisburg P.O.
-Box substitute address, private providers are not subject to the provisions of this Act.
-Additionally, if the participant is eligible for home and community-based services, the individual must disclose their true resident address.
+Box substitute address, private providers are not subject to the provisions of this programThe CAO should explain the county of residence impacts some programs that are offered, such as, E&T program site location, health care provider assignment and location, DRS office location, LIHEAP, CHIP, MA, and home and community-based provider services.

 The ACP address used for all participants is: